luisallvs/SneakLAB/README.md

 ## Overview

-Welcome to SneakLAB!
+Welcome to my website, SneakLAB!
 This project was created for educational purposes as part of the Front-End course at FLAG.
 The primary goal of this project is to demonstrate the practical application of React and various libraries in building a functional and responsive e-commerce website.

 ## Table of Contents